 Pro Tip: Even if your loved one's passing was not a recent occurrence, text messages are often still accessible years later from any previous iPhone backups that are on a family member's computer.
 In order to save the messages you would access either to the iPhone or to the computer where your loved one backed up their iOS device.

 You can run Decipher TextMessage on any Windows or Mac computer and the program will automatically read in any existing iPhone backups on the computer.
 This is a great way to see if your loved one or family member has legacy text messages and photos/video attachments on their PC or Mac.

 Video Instructions - Save and print text messages of someone who has died

 Our helpful video is a convenient way to follow along with each of the steps required to print and save text messages from any loved one or family member that has passed away.

 Moving Forward And Preserving Memories

 If you have any questions about accessing iPhone text messages or iMessages with someone who has passed away, feel free to contact us anytime via our Decipher Tools support page.
-We a USA based company and we respond to everyone.
-We're always happy to help or field questions regarding your own specific iPhone text message archiving needs.
+We're a USA based company and we respond to everyone and we're always happy to help or field questions regarding your own specific iPhone text message archiving needs.